eflisback/scale-finder/README.md

 ## Contributions

 Got ideas or found a bug?
-Awesome!
 Feel free to fork the repo and submit a pull request.
-If you run into any issues or have suggestions, just open an issue on GitHub.
+If you run into any issues or have suggestions, just open an issue here on GitHub.

 ## License